 We believe PX-69, if approved, has the potential to improve on the modest efficacy observed with current treatments in rheumatoid arthritis due to disease-specific and general immune functions.
 PLXDC2 has a greater potential to influence osteoclastogenesis and angiogenesis than current therapeutics from a mechanistic standpoint.
-If combined with an improved safety profile, we believe PX-69 could be a disruptive therapy in rheumatoid arthritis.
+If combined with high tolerability, we believe PX-69 could be a disruptive therapy in rheumatoid arthritis.